-Just an hour and a half from Muscat, lies the ancient city of Nizwa.
-Nizwa Fort, Oman’s most visited monument, towers over the city, the 17th century structure looking as invincible today as it must have then.
-Make your way to the top for outstanding views of the Al Hajars Mountains.
+Just an hour and a half from Muscat lies the ancient city of Nizwa.
+Nizwa Fort, Oman’s most visited monument, towers over the city, the 17th-century structure looking as invincible today as it must have then.
+Make your way to the top for outstanding views of the Al Hajar Mountains.

 - A once-in-a-lifetime experience, don’t miss the Sinaw Camel Market

 - See the 13th century Bahla Fort, a UNESCO World Heritage Site and visit the enchanting mountainside village of Misfat al Abryeen

 - Shop the Nizwa Souq for its antiques and silver jewelry and wander the streets of the nearby 400-year-old town of Al Hamra